LucyQ19/liriNodeApp/README.md

 2. Clone my repo using the command line.
 3. Change the directory to the cloned repo.
 4. Install all required NPM packages.
-5. Start the application server by typing one of the four commands in your command line.
+5. Start the application server on the command linen by typing node lire.js following one of the commands below.

 ### concert-this